Indian Horse Culture History Pictures

 Ken Weidner – Kansas

-Reply: Ken's point is well taken.
-I am sure by the mid-eighteen hundreds some tribes were chasing wild horses.
-A good many of these horses probably become "wild" after the owners died in the smallpox outbreaks that decimated several upper Missouri River tribes.
+Ken’s point is well taken.
+I am sure by the mid-eighteen hundreds some tribes, but according Ewers not the Blackfeet, were chasing wild horses.
+A good many of these horses probably become “wild” after the owners died in the smallpox outbreaks that decimated several upper Missouri River tribes.

 Delor Wheeler – Teacher in Training